NCEMS/energetic-origins-of-PPI-connectivity/README.md

 Integrates six ribosome profiling datasets into a single aggregate score of overall translation speed for each gene.
 Data are sourced from https://doi.org/10.1093/bioinformatics/btab020

+*This section of the code should be considered experimental; Dan Nissley will consult with a bioinformatics expert on the suitability of the calculations.*

-#### Step 10 - Flatten the database
+#### Final step - Flatten the database

 Converts the database from "one row per protein" to "one row per IDR"

-#### TO DO

-Incorporate AF2 predictions of cleaved protein sequences rather than naively cutting of the N-terminus of existing predictions.
+The resulting files are:

+flatten/processed-data/{output_prefix}-{organism_tag}-nodes-final-per-IDR.csv & flatten/processed-data/{output_prefix}-{organism_tag}-nodes-final-per-node.csv

+Where {output_prefix} and {organism_label} are sourced from the global variables in your .config file